chancencounters/bubble_dungeon/README.md

 ### Background

-Bubble Pitcher is a clone of the classic bubble pop game.
+Bubble Pitcher is a clone of the classic bubble shooter game.
 This version will be survival style.
 After a designated amount of player moves, another row of bubbles will be generated.
 The player loses once a bubble touches line on the bottom.
 It utilizes vanilla Javascript, HTML5 and CreateJS.

 ### Functionality & MVP

  Users will be able to:

 - [ ] See their current score
+- [ ] Shoot bubbles
-- [ ] Shoot bubbles and pop bubbles that match-3
+- [ ] Pop bubbles that match-3

 In addition, this project will include: